-It is also called as Software development process.
+It is also called as Software Development Process.

-The software development life cycle (SDLC) is a framework defining tasks performed at each step in the software development process.
+SDLC is a framework defining tasks performed at each step in the software development process.

 ISO/IEC 12207 is an international standard for software life-cycle processes.
 It aims to be the standard that defines all the tasks required for developing and maintaining software.

 What is SDLC?

 SDLC is a process followed for a software project, within a software organization.
 It consists of a detailed plan describing how to develop, maintain, replace and alter or enhance specific software.
 The life cycle defines a methodology for improving the quality of software and the overall development process.